Hecate2/zk-principle/STARK.md

 ### Reed-Solomon (RS) Codes

-In [SNARK.md](SNARK.md), we discussed R1CS that forms polynomials to represent general problems or computer functions.
+In [SNARK.md](SNARK.md), we discussed R1CS that forms polynomials to represent general problems or computer functions, and some cryptographic tools to prove that you know the polynomial.
 Now in STARK, we are going to still encode the computer function into a polynomial, with Reed-Solomon codes.
 RS codes, utilizing polynomials (in a way quite different from those in SNARK), are a set of various encoding methods that can correct errors if there is some in the encoded result.

 The following sections can be very confusing.
 You may skip most of them and just read the simple version using only Lagrange interpolation.